 Coming to Yosemite as a volunteer, for me, was something akin to attaining Everest.
 And, consequently, more than a little intimidating to anticipate.
 But the sincere welcome from the staff and community I received, and the respect and gratitude they conveyed for what skills and energy I may be able to contribute, quickly began to shape my Yosemite experience into what I think of as “the extraordinary opportunity of a lifetime”.
 Volunteering in this magnificent place absolutely ranks number one on my list of things to do when you retire—or sooner if you can possibly swing it. - Marva Sullivan

 Yosemite has a large and vibrant volunteer program, welcoming people from all over the world into positions ranging from visitor information assistants in our visitor centers, to studying rare birds of prey, to picking up litter and building trails.
-In 2015 over 10,600 volunteers donated over 179,000 hours of service to the park.
-This is equivalent to $4.1 million in donated labor!
+In 2018 we topped over 13,000 volunteers who donated over 128,000 hours of service to the park.
+This is equivalent to $3.2 million in donated labor!
+Without volunteers, work that is critical to Yosemite could not be completed.